 - Postdoctoral Mentor must commit $5,000 in matching funds from either the mentor or his/her department.

 - US citizenship is not necessary, but the applicant must hold a valid U.S. Visa.
-Any awardee who does not qualify to be appointed as a postdoctoral fellow because of visa status will receive research funding and hold the position of postdoctoral researcher.

 - Clinical fellow applicants must be enrolled in an MUSC residency or fellowship program, have completed their core clinical training by the award start date, and have sufficient time to commit to the research project.